iota07/restaurant-css-framework/README.md

 * One include a gallery and a pagination
 * One include a map
 * One include a drop-down list with multiple options, and area of message and send button with an icon.
+* Form with email validation
+* GDPR as option (added as comment in index.html)

 ## Roadmap